2/13/2025

 John Hecht

-Morning, guys.
+Good morning, guys.
 Thanks very much for taking my questions and all the details that you provided.
 And I guess my question is, you've given us some details around the fair value marks in the quarter.
-The marks were a little bit bigger than prior quarters.
-Maybe can you give us a little bit more detail on what framework you used to make the fair value marks, what's baked into them now, and what gives you confidence that there won't be ongoing fair value marks as we go through 2025?
+The marks were a little bit bigger than prior quarters. know maybe can you give us a little bit more detail on kind of what framework you use to make the uh fair value marks what's what's baked into them now and what gives you confidence that there won't be ongoing fair value marks as we go through 2025. sure john hi it's gal here thank you so much so i will i will take the first piece and then we'll hand it over to

 speaker